John Nash, Baron Nash

-John Alfred Stoddard Nash, Baron Nash (born 22 March 1949) is a British former businessman, also formerly a Conservative Parliamentary Under Secretary of State for Schools.
-Nash was chair of the British Venture Capital Association (1988–89) and on the board of the Conservative think-tank, the Centre for Policy Studies.
-With his wife, Caroline Nash, he founded the charity Future, which was established Future Academies, a trust managing school academies; he is joint chairman of the governors of Pimlico Academy, one of the institutions run by Future Academies.
+John Alfred Stoddard Nash, Baron Nash (born 22 March 1949) is a Venture Capitalist and former Conservative Parliamentary Under Secretary of State for Schools.
+Nash was chair of the British Venture Capital Association (1988–89), on the board of the Conservative think-tank, the Centre for Policy Studies and a Trustee of the Education Policy Institute.
+With his wife, Caroline Nash, he founded the charity Future, which was appointed by the Labour Government in 2008 to sponsor Future Academies, a trust managing school academies in London and Hertfordshire with a total of 7000 pupils; he is joint chairman of the governors of Pimlico Academy, one of the institutions run by Future Academies.
+Future also supports other organisations focussed on less advantaged children and young people.

 Education

-John Nash was educated at Milton Abbey School, a boarding independent school in the village of Milton Abbas (near Blandford Forum) in Dorset, followed by Corpus Christi College at the University of Oxford, where he read Law, and obtained an M.A.
+John Nash was educated at Milton Abbey School, a boarding independent school in the village of Milton Abbas (near Blandford Forum) in Dorset, followed by Corpus Christi College, Oxford, where he read Law, and obtained an M.A.

 Career

 After reading Law at Corpus Christi College, Oxford, Nash became a barrister before moving into finance.
 Nash was Assistant Director of Lazard Brothers and Co Ltd (1975–1983) before moving to private equity firm Advent Limited, becoming its managing director in 1986.
 He was co-founder of private equity firm Sovereign Capital, as well as being chair of the British Venture Capital Association from 1988 to 1989.
+He is a former judge of The Prince of Wales Award for Innovation.
 He is also the former chairman of one of the biggest contractors to the NHS, Care UK.
 In January 2013 Nash left Sovereign Capital to pursue his political interests.